 Oh – and I put my rather militant take-your-shoes-off peg board sign up.
 My best mate, Ben, helped me come up with the lingo.
 The antique wooden shoe lasts are a gentle reminder this is where all shoes shall rest.

-Once the mirror was up, I let my creativity flow so to speak.
+Once the mirror was up, I kind of let my creativity flow – so to speak.

 Picking A Mish-Mash of Art for My Hallway

 This area became a new gallery to curate with art.
 I fell in love with this hand print by Fly.
 Can you see why?

 I’ve been obsessed with hearts since well forever – so this print was an obvious choice.
 Below, I hung a stencil for Henna tattoos that I found in Marrakech for €1 and then framed up in an Ikea black frame.
 Needless to say I love the hands and feet on my wall.

 I can’t give you a tour without mentioning my little wooden ballerina.